 When the Walt Disney World Resort reopened in July 2020, the theme parks were without a way for guests to get into the parks early as Extra Magic Hours went missing in March 2020.

 Early Theme Park Entry at Walt Disney World started on September 26, 2021, as part of the 50th Anniversary celebration and has been used in the theme parks ever since.

 (UPDATE) – Disney has confirmed that the Early Theme Park Entry perk for Walt Disney World Resort hotel guests will continue throughout all of 2023.
 They have also updated the list of eligible hotels for Early Theme Park Entry.

 That means if you are staying in one of the participating Disney Resort hotels, you can expect to have it available for at least the foreseeable future, and perhaps even beyond 2023.
 Read on for the details…

 Before we start, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 We will update you with any changes to Early Theme Park Entry, and share the latest vacation planning tips.
 You can sign up here: Join our E-Mail Newsletter!

 Who Can Use Early Theme Park Entry?

 All Walt Disney World Resort hotel guests and guests of other select hotels will have access to the Early Theme Park Entry benefit.

-Disney has stated that with this program, Disney World Resort guests will be the first ones to enjoy access to the attractions each day, giving them an advantage over guests not staying on Disney property.
+Disney World Resort guests are the first ones to enjoy access to the attractions each day, giving them an advantage over guests not staying on Disney property.

 Full List of Early Theme Park Entry Hotels